documentationfor yFiles for HTML 3.0.0.1

 event recognizers which determine when to end the gesture within a defined radius from the starting point and the radius itself.

-GraphViewerInputMode has different recognizers than GraphEditorInputMode for lasso selection and its LassoSelectionInputMode is disabled by default.
+GraphViewerInputMode and GraphEditorInputMode have different recognizers for lasso selection.
+In both cases, LassoSelectionInputMode is disabled by default.

 const lassoSelectionInputMode = graphEditorInputMode.lassoSelectionInputMode